MetaBox-v2: A Unified Benchmark Platform for Meta-Black-Box Optimization: Benchmarking Study

 \subsection{Platform's Acceleration Performance~(RQ1)}

 We use vectorized environment with \emph{batch\_size} as $16$ to accelerate the training of all involved MetaBBO baselines.
 Due to the space limitation, we selectively illustrate in Figure~\ref{fig:training-efficiecy} the performance improvement curves of $8$ baselines, where y-axis denotes normalized performance on testing set of \emph{bbob-10D}.
 Compared to original MetaBox, MetaBox-v2 consistently accelerates MetaBBO baselines by at most $10$x.
 We can observe that the concrete acceleration may varies on different baselines, this is because the differences of the internal logic and communication cost among the baselines.
+An important note is that the irregular record points in Figure~\ref{fig:training-efficiecy} is due to the unstable multi-processing.
+For parallel cases, we draw 5 points (every 20 training epochs), which might present irregular patterns since the x-axis denotes the training time.

 We also illustrate the acceleration performance of MetaBox-v2 compared to original MetaBox in Figure~\ref{fig:testing-efficiecy} in terms of testing efficiency, where y-axis denotes the throughput of evaluation process measured by the number of instance test runs per second.
 We compare the throughput of the $4$ Ray modes in MetaBox-v2 to original MetaBox, and the results show that even the simplest distribution \emph{Mode-1} could significantly accelerate the testing workflow.
 If users have advanced hardware, the distribution \emph{Mode-4} could introduce no less than $40$x acceleration.